 Singapore has had a unitary government since independence.
 It defines regions, districts, and so on as needed for the nonce, but they change frequently.
 I had optimistically listed five districts as of 2001, but they proved to be as ephemeral as the rest.
 Those five are still shown under Change history.

 ISO 3166-2 Newsletter Number I-9 was published on 2007-11-28.
-It contains codes for the five districts, as shown in the main table below.
+It contains codes for the same five districts.

 |Language||Chinese (zh), Malay (ms), Tamil (ta), English (en)|

 In 1900, Singapore was one of the Straits Settlements.
 It had two dependencies: Christmas Island and Cocos (Keeling) Islands.
 See the history of Malaysia for the context of Singapore's changes.
 Singapore gained independence on 1965-08-09.

 Hindi singh: lion, pur: city